MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/prepare-go-live-finance-and-operations-apps.md

 ﻿---
-title: Go live with finance and operations apps
+title: Prepare for go-live with finance and operations apps
 description: Learn how to prepare for go-live with finance and operations apps by reviewing key activities for go-live readiness, best practices, tips, and common pitfalls to ensure a successful deployment. ms.date: 10/02/2023 ms.topic: conceptual